-the first day of January (New Year's Day); the third Monday of January (Robert E. Lee's birthday and Dr. Martin Luther King, Jr.'s birthday); the third Monday of February (Washington's birthday); the last Monday of April (Confederate Memorial Day); the last Monday of May (National Memorial Day and Jefferson Davis' birthday); the fourth day of July (Independence Day); the first Monday of September (Labor Day); the eleventh day of November (Armistice or Veterans' Day); the day fixed by proclamation by the Governor of Mississippi as a day of Thanksgiving, which shall be fixed to correspond to the date proclaimed by the President of the United States (Thanksgiving Day); and the twenty-fifth day of December (Christmas Day).
+the third Monday of January (Robert E. Lee's birthday and Dr. Martin the third Monday of February (Washington's birthday);

+Luther King, Jr.'s birthday);

+the last Monday of April (Confederate Memorial Day);

+the last Monday of May (National Memorial Day and Jefferson Davis' birthday);

+the fourth day of July (Independence Day);

+the first Monday of September (Labor Day);

+the eleventh day of November (Armistice or Veterans' Day);

+the day fixed by proclamation by the Governor of Mississippi as a day of Thanksgiving, which shall be fixed to correspond to the date proclaimed by the President of the United States (Thanksgiving Day); and the twenty-fifth day of December (Christmas Day).